 - Movie Tickets less than or equal to Rs.
 100

 18% Tax Slab

 - Renting for accommodation for more than Rs.2500 but less than Rs.5000 per day

 - Supply of food, shamiyana, and party arrangement

 28% Tax Slab

-- Entertainment events-amusement facility, water parks, films, theme parks, joy rides, merry-go-round, race course, go-carting, casinos, ballet, sporting events like IPL
+- Entertainment events-amusement facility, water parks, theme parks, joy rides, merry-go-round, race course, go-carting, casinos, ballet, sporting events like IPL

 - Race club services